collective/collective.quickupload/README.txt

 collective.quickupload.portlet
 ------------------------------

- - a portlet calling the quickupload ajax view (just an example of how to use the ajax view)
+ - a portlet calling the quickupload ajax view (it's also an example on how to use the quick_upload view)

  - the portlet is not assigned (can be done TTW or in another package)